Edb83/snake/README.md

 This version offers classic Snake gameplay, a clean interface, satisfying graphical feedback, and the kind of 'personality' typified by games of the 90s.
 If you feel any pangs of nostalgia then it has achieved its aim!

-> Very smooth.
-Love the retro stuff.
-This game was as good as it got when I started gaming as a kid.
-Swipe controls amazingly responsive on my iPhone X, very playable and very enjoyable.
-Nice bit of wit at the end about how disappointing my performance was :laughing:

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>
 <span id="ux"></span>